mfaddo/Anti-Curroption-Layer-simple-implementation/README.md

 ## Implementation:
 For our example let's say product context can be accessed using old fashion SQL Views.Then we need to create:

-<li>`IProductTranslator` which contains the contract in our domain.</li>
+- `IProductTranslator` which contains the contract in our domain.
-<li>Create ProductDatabaseTranlator which impelement the above interface and map returned product from SQL to our domain entity.</li>
+- Create `ProductDatabaseTranlator` which impelement the above interface and map returned product from SQL to our domain entity.
-<li>DataBase adaptor which efcore implementation to access the SQL view that provieded from our 3rd party</li>
+- `ItemsDataBaseAdapter` which efcore implementation to access the SQL view that provieded from our 3rd party.

 -----provide image here-----
 ## Why we did this?
 let's take this to another level, what if our 3rd party providers upgraded their software and they provides us an API to communicate with product context.<br/>
 In this case the only change would be to change the translator and adaptor without touching the domain.
-<li>We need to re-impelement the interface</li>
+- We need to re-impelement the interface by creating `ProductAPITranslator`.
-<li>write new adaptor to access the API</li>
+- write new adaptor to access the API `ItemsApiAdaptor`.

 Note that both translators is provided in the repository to simulate how easy and clean the changing was.